warmbowski/iounia/DEVELOPMENT_LOG.md

   - ✅ Added user profile button with authentication state
   - ✅ Fixed login/signup flow and button states
   - ✅ Implemented proper user data display from JWT and Clerk
+- ✅ Implemented markdown input component with react-codemirror package
+  - ✅ Styled similar to HeroUI inputs using heroui css vars so it matches theme

 ## Dependencies & Performance